lzl/piece/README.md

+## v0.5, 2015-11-03

+- Goal: Follow Button.
+At Piece Profile, visitor can click the Follow button to subscribe/follow at selected Piece Reader.

+### Piece Reader

+- Use FlowRouter and BlazeLayout.
+- Create the `/follow` page.

+### Piece Profile

+- Build the input group of Follow Button.

 ## v0.4, 2015-10-29

 - Goal: Build another sub-project called Piece Profile, where visitors can read your pieces, like Twitter profile page or Wordpress blog page.
 Then upload to Meteor and GitHub.